AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 >[!IMPORTANT]
 >
-> Once you create and add content to your channel, the next step is to create a location followed by creating a display.
-Furthermore, you must assign that channel to a display.
+>After you create and add content to your channel, the next step is to create a location followed by creating a display.
+Furthermore, assign that channel to a display.
 See the resources below at the end of the section.

 ## Working with Channels {#working-with-channels}